 Show us a picture of your Cryptocoryne lutea by posting it on Instagram with #CryptocoryneDennerlePlants and get reposted if you are lucky!

-Popular stem plant for the background
+Oval-leaved rosette plant for the foreground

 In a pot